populationtwo/camden-theme-documentation/docs/customization/shortcodes.md

 Attributes:
 - `link` — Link or button text (required).
 - `linkclass` — Additional CSS classes on the button.
 - `class` — Optional CSS classes on the modal window.
-The size of a modal can be changed with sizing classes (`tiny`,`small`, `large` and `full`).
+The size of a modal can be changed with sizing classes (`tiny`, `small`, `large` and `full`).

 ## Accordion

-Accordions are elements that help you navigate multiple content in a single container.
+Accordions are elements that help you navigate multiple contents in a single container.
 They can be used for switching between items in the container.

 ![Accordion](_images/shortcode-accordion.png)